MUSC Bulletin | College of Graduate Studies

 These guidelines outline the academic progression of events for a graduate student enrolled in a Ph.D. program from the selection of an Advisory Committee to the defense of the dissertation.

 An Advisory Committee is chosen by the student with the proposed dissertation advisor and the names forwarded through the departmental graduate coordinator for approval by the Dean.
-The Advisory Committee should be organized no later than six months after the student passes the department written exam.
+The Advisory Committee should be organized after passing the departmental written exam.

 The student must meet at least annually with his/her Advisory Committee from the time of appointment of the committee until completion of the requirements for the degree.
 The departmental coordinator and the Dean should be notified in writing of the annual meetings by the chairperson of the Advisory Committee.
 Yearly, a detailed letter of evaluation of student progress from the program, whether from the mentor or the graduate training committee of the program, must be written to the student with a copy placed in the student’s program file and submitted to the Dean.